 4. Clean the sensor

-Every now and then, clean your sensor with a piece of scotch tape.
+Now and then, clean your sensor with a piece of scotch tape.
 You can either roll a piece of scotch tape around your finger or hold the edge of a piece of tape and press it down on the sensor.
 If you ever experimented with scotch tape as a child, you know just how much they can pick up.

-5. Set up one to one punching
+5. Set up one-to-one punching

 6. Lower your clock’s sensitivity